Yojimbo: Legacy

-Both in Japan and the West, Yojimbo has had an influence on various forms of entertainment.
+Both in Japan and in the West, Yojimbo has influenced various forms of entertainment.

-In 1964, Yojimbo was remade as A Fistful of Dollars, a Spaghetti Western directed by Sergio Leone and starring Clint Eastwood in his first appearance as the Man with No Name.
-The film was followed by two prequels.
-The three films are collectively known as the Dollars Trilogy.
-Leone and his production company failed to secure the remake rights to Kurosawa's film, resulting in a lawsuit that delayed Fistfuls release in North America for three years.
-It would be settled out of court for an undisclosed agreement before the U.S. release.
-In Yojimbo, the protagonist defeats a man who carries a gun, while he carries only a knife and a sword; in the equivalent scene in A Fistful of Dollars, Eastwood's pistol-wielding character survives being shot by a rifle by hiding an iron plate under his clothes to serve as a shield against bullets.
+Yojimbo has been remade several times, starting with A Fistful of Dollars (1964), a Western directed by Sergio Leone and starring Clint Eastwood in his first appearance as the Man with No Name.
+Leone and his production company failed to secure the remake rights to Kurosawa's film, resulting in a lawsuit.
+It was settled out of court for an undisclosed agreement before the U.S. release.
+A second, looser western adaptation, Django (1966), was directed by Sergio Corbucci and featured Franco Nero in the title role.
+Other retellings include The Warrior and the Sorceress (1984), a sword and sorcery take, and Inferno (1999, aka Desert Heat).
+Last Man Standing (1996), a Prohibition-era action film directed by Walter Hill and starring Bruce Willis, is an official remake of Yojimbo: both Kikushima and Kurosawa specifically listed in this movie's credits as having provided the original story.

-A second, looser Spaghetti Western adaptation, Django, was directed by Sergio Corbucci in 1966 and featured Franco Nero in the title role.
-Known for its high level (at the time of its release) of graphic violence, the film's character and title were referenced in two official films (a sequel and prequel) and over thirty unofficial ones.

-The 1970 film Zatoichi Meets Yojimbo features Mifune as a somewhat similar character.
+The film Zatoichi Meets Yojimbo (1970) features Mifune as a somewhat similar character.
 It is the twentieth of a series of movies featuring the blind swordsman Zatoichi.
 Although Mifune is clearly not playing the same "Yojimbo" as he did in the two Kurosawa films (his name is Sasa Daisaku 佐々大作, and his personality and background are different in many key respects), the movie's title and some of its content do intend to suggest the image of the two iconic jidaigeki characters confronting each other.

-Incident at Blood Pass, also made in 1970, stars Mifune as a ronin who looks and acts even more similarly to Sanjuro and is referred to simply as "Yojimbo" throughout the film, but whose name is actually Shinogi Tōzaburō.
+Incident at Blood Pass (1970), made the same year, stars Mifune as a rōnin who looks and acts even more similarly to Sanjuro and is referred to simply as "Yojimbo" throughout the film, but whose name is Shinogi Tōzaburō.
 As was the case with Sanjuro, this character's surname of Shinogi (鎬) is not an actual proper family name, but rather a term that means "ridges on a blade".